mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/tutorials/ngc/index.md

 enterprise: false
 ---

 Kaptain supports the usage of Nvidia's NGC catalog in networked environments, which you can access and set up via the Kubeflow UI.
 The NGC catalog includes containers, charts, pre-trained models, toolkits and more, which are optimized for GPU deployment and can now be used to run AI workflows in Kaptain.

+Since the NGC catalog is a contantly growing third-party catalog developed by NVIDIA, not all available images have been tested.
+Note that for some examples, you need to install additional tools like TAO Toolkit, DeepStream SDK, NVIDIA TensorRT and others.

-You can find all the available resources for your AI/ML workflow in the [NVIDIA NGC catalog][NGC_catalog].
+You can find all the available resources for your AI/ML workflow in the [NVIDIA NGC catalog][NGC_catalog], and detailed intructions on how to use these resources in the [NGC documentation][NGC_docs] site.

 ## Prerequisites